Discover the ultimate culinary experience in the Serbian capital with this guide to the best Belgrade restaurants.

-This guide to the best restaurants in Belgrade will help you navigate Belgrade’s evolving food scene.
+This guide to the best restaurants in Belgrade will help you navigate the city’s evolving food scene.

 Best Belgrade Restaurants

 Manufaktura is a Serbian restaurant putting a modern twist on traditional recipes while sourcing all of its ingredients from Serbia!
 If you want the best food in Belgrade – come here!

 Manufaktura is a great spot for a few drinks and small plates, but they also have delicious mains, burgers, and breakfast.
 Prices range from $2 to $7 for small plates and $6 to $18 for mains.